Centre for Longitudinal Studies in Ireland

 The CLSI is home to Ireland's growing longitudinal studies community.
 The central objective of the CLSI is to increase understanding of the importance of longitudinal research and to facilitate the development of the capacity in Ireland to carry out longitudinal research using both qualitative and quantitative methodologies.

 The Centre for Longitudinal Studies in Ireland has been established:

-• To increase awareness of the importance of longitudinal research in academic and policy research in Ireland.
+To increase awareness of the importance of longitudinal research for academia, practice and policy in Ireland.

 Investment in Longitudinal Data

 Since 2007, several landmark studies have been initiated which are providing unprecedented levels of detail on the lives of Irish people.
 Growing Up in Ireland (GUI) is following close to 20,000 children from two age cohorts (one from nine months and the second from nine years).
 The Irish Longitudinal Study of Ageing (TILDA) is following over 8,000 individuals aged 50+.
 The Children's School Lives (CSL) study is tracking the school experiences of nearly 5,000 children as they enter and transfer out of primary schooling.